Calendar of Events

 Tracy Topp

 A dancer since she was three, Tracy has choreography experience and training in many dance styles, including West African, Middle Eastern, modern, and jazz.
-She has studied African dance with many teachers including; Youssouf Koumbassa, Mabiba Baenge, and Djeneba Sako.
+She has studied African drumming and dance with many teachers including; Youssouf Koumbassa, Mabiba Baenge, and Djeneba Sako.

 A self described renaissance girl, Tracy has a B.A. in Arts from Nebraska Wesleyan and is also a singer and multi-instrumentalist (You can hear her sing on The Bhakti Road).

-beth at drumbrothers.com
+ravi at drumbrothers.com